zeljkofilipin/filipin.eu/_posts/2014-11-24-coderetreat-zagreb-report.md

 The event would not happen if we did not have a lot of help.

 - [Péter Zsoldos](http://blog.zsoldosp.eu/) came from Budapest and facilitated the event.
-- Aljoša Mohorović from [WebCamp Zagreb](http://webcampzg.org/) non profit helped with handling finances, food and beverages.
+- Aljoša Mohorović from [WebCamp Zagreb](http://webcampzg.org/) non profit helped with finances, food and beverages.
 - Igor Škevin from [Croatian Chamber of Economy](http://en.hgk.hr/) gave us the venue for free.
 - Karlo Šmid and [Tentamen](https://www.tentamen.hr/) payed for the food and beverages.

-# Aha moment

-Even very simple problems could be made even simpler.

 # Misc

+- Berislav wrote a nice [review](http://babinho.net/2014/11/i-attended-my-first-coderetreat/).
-Rubik's Cube has "approximately [519 quintillion](https://en.wikipedia.org/wiki/Rubik%27s_Cube#Permutations) possible arrangements".
+- Rubik's Cube has approximately [519 quintillion](https://en.wikipedia.org/wiki/Rubik%27s_Cube#Permutations) possible arrangements.